rasmunk/docker-gocd-agent-csharp/README.md

 # docker-gocd-agent-csharp
-An image for building csharp applications  in a container
+An image for building csharp applications in a gocd agent container